 3. Decide Content for Each Channel

-Every social media platform is unique in the way its users interact with content.
+Every social media platform is unique in the way its users interact with social media marketing vs content marketing.
 And while your overall message must be clear and consistent, the way in which you present it will need to adapt based on each individual platform you will be utilizing.
 Short videos do well on some channels, while images do better on others.
 Use your research of the competition to help gauge which types of promotions are most successful and which to avoid.

 Understanding the purpose of each channel will prove to be important, as not all content is created equal.
 Advertising on social media is critical in encouraging people to view and interact with your posts.
 Experiment with social media advertising tools to find the format that works best for your content and audience, and make sure it is easily understood and easily shareable.

 4. Create a Content Calendar

 Promoting your campaign on the fly is not an effective strategy for gaining an audience.
 Determining the days and times of your posts will be a crucial part of increasing visibility on social media.
 When researching your competition, did you take note of the days and times that the most popular content was posted?

 When is the majority of your audience using that social media channel and are most likely to view your post when it’s fresh?
 Is there a particular day that your content would benefit from being viewed?
 How often should you post so as not to overwhelm the audience or create more work for yourself?
 Setting up a basic outline for each day of your campaign will keep you on track.